bitexploder/gifinator/README.md

 Note: There are several other gifinators out there.
 This one is mine.

+Copyright notice: I have no idea who owns the copyright on the gifs in test-img.
+They aren't mine.

 # Installation

 You will need `gifsicle` available on your `PATH`